magnusstubman/liveblogging/webrebels/live.md

 The most important thing is that they are fun!

 The funness of little pieces is the thing that drives me.

+Never compare yourself to the A-game of others.